Wide Putin Walking: Media reaction

 Samantha Berkhed from The Moscow Times called the meme "the supercut, set to an infectious disco instrumental (...)
 To emulate Wide Putin is to take on a hyper-inflated sense of power, machismo and masculinity".

 German website BedeutungOnline, which explains the meanings of words, terms, and phrases, noted that the meme "is funny because of the distorted video, the music, and its repetitiveness.
 Vladimir Putin is only shown walking and looking.
 Because of the distorted video fragment, Vladimir Putin becomes narrower and wider. (...)
 The meme probably isn't meant to make fun of Vladimir Putin.
 The changing size is more likely meant to make the politician seem less serious.
 From a US perspective, it could be a way of dealing with a Russian political opponent, as the meme relativizes Putin's true greatness (and power).
 The meme can also be understood in the context of the scandals about Vladimir Putin's influence on US elections and Donald Trump".

 At the end of 2020, users of the Russian social network VKontakte chose the best memes of the year through a vote in the "Battle of the Memes" mini-app.
 As a result, VKontakte included the Wide Putin Walking meme in its list of the 10 most popular memes of 2020 among its users (6th place).

 Politicians

-After Vladimir Putin praised President of Brazilia Jair Bolsonaro for his masculinity at the BRICS conference in the fall of 2020, Bolsonaro joined the "flashmob".
+After Vladimir Putin praised President of Brazil Jair Bolsonaro for his masculinity at the BRICS conference in the fall of 2020, Bolsonaro joined the "flashmob".
 In a tweet from November 2020, he shared a "Wide Putin"-format meme, calling it a "good video".